 10. Koala Gardens

-Another wildlife-related activity that you might want to do in Kuranda is visit the Koala Gardens.
-The Koala Gardens is another animal sanctuary attraction in Kuranda housing several koalas, wallabies, wombats and freshwater crocodiles.
+Among the top wildlife attractions that you might want to do in Kuranda is to visit the Koala Gardens.
+The Koala Gardens is another sanctuary housing Australian wildlife such as koalas, wallabies, wombats and freshwater crocodiles.

 The Koala Gardens also has a nocturnal exhibit where visitors can get the opportunity to see some nocturnal rainforest marsupials including the endangered Greater Bilby and Mahogany Glider.